v1.1.0 · stable · Apache-2.0

 consentTask packets are offers.
 Side-effecting tools stay locked until a worker accepts; declining is first-class and never punished.

-ownershipAgents own the files they create and cannot write each other's; operator lanes are locked to every agent.
+ownershipAgents own the files they create and can't write each other's; operator lanes are locked to every agent.

-sandboxEvery child command runs in an OS confinement (Seatbelt on macOS; bubblewrap, firejail, or docker on Linux) that denies writes outside the workspace and denies network by default.
-No usable backend means shell fails closed.
+sandboxChild commands run in OS confinement (Seatbelt / bubblewrap / firejail / docker) that denies writes outside the workspace and denies network.
+No backend means shell fails closed.

 quarantineTool results and inter-phase reports are scanned for injection and invisible characters, then fenced as data-not-instructions before a model sees them.